SchwarzSophia/Transferring_urban_labels_between_pointclouds/README.md

 The input data must already be pre-processed to a certain degree.
 The point clouds should contain approximately the same building sections.
 It is also necessary to define the appropriate coordinate system and, if nessecary, apply a coarse coregistration.

 ### Run code
+To run the code, the paths to source point cloud(line 253), target point cloud(line 254) and output point cloud(line 316) have to be defined.